vmware/vic/tests/test-cases/Group1-Docker-Commands/1-43-Docker-CP-Offline.md

 * Step 44-51 should all succeed

 # Possible Problems:
-12-13 are skipped until we properly propagate errors back to user 17 should fail with not enough disk space, but currently returns a broken pipe 31-43 are skipped until we properly handle concurrent requests for offline cp
+* 17 should fail with not enough disk space, but currently returns a broken pipe
+* 31-43 are offline concurrent cp tests and may be unstable